Menu

 Contrary to media reports, it's far from doom and gloom in schools, and many new teachers will testify to the sense of reward and enjoyment in working with children and young people.

 Whether in primary, secondary or special school, teaching offers a structured career path, with reasonable financial rewards.
 Following your PGCE/ QTS year, you will become an Early Career Teacher for the next two years, during which you will benefit from additional mentoring and training, and a reduced timetable.
 In later years, there are numerous professional development opportunities, including National Professional Qualifications that let you specialise in different areas such as subject and/or school leadership, developing new teachers, leading schools, special educational needs and pastoral responsibilities.
-There are also numerous opportunities to take on additional responsibilities and develop your leadership potential, whether runniing a subject (or even school!) or taking on pastoral leadership.
+There are also numerous opportunities to take on additional responsibilities and develop your leadership potential, whether runniing a subject (or even a school!) or taking on pastoral leadership.

 While admission to the course does not require school experience, we recommend you spend two or three days in school gaining experience of what it's like to be a teacher in a busy school.
 You'll find schools welcome enquiries from those considering teaching as a career, and at Astra we are also happy to help organise school based work placements.